-Given that one of the objectives of EPAD LCS is disease modelling, EPAD LCS will have a probability-spectrum population covering the entire continuum of probability for

-AD dementia development.
-As accurate disease models covering the entire course of AD before dementia development are currently lacking, EPAD LCS will apply a policy of non-disclosure of overall probability.
+Given that one of the objectives of EPAD LCS is disease modelling, EPAD LCS will have a probability-spectrum population covering the entire continuum of probability for AD dementia development.
+As accurate disease models covering the entire course of AD before dementia development are currently lacking, EPAD LCS will apply a policy of nondisclosure of overall probability.
 To avoid bias in clinical assessments that may affect disease-modelling work, investigators will be blinded to results from CSF, neuroimaging and genetic assessments.
 Some eligible research participants may be deselected after the screening/baseline visit if they do not contribute to the overall probability spectrum, i.e. deselected participants can fall anywhere on the probability spectrum from negligible to high probability as deselection is based entirely on the balance of the probability spectrum at any given time.
-Investigators will be blinded to which components or dimensions do not contribute to the overall probability spectrum in individual research participants.
+Investigators will be blinded to which components or dimensions do not contribute to the overall probability spectrum at any given time.
+Investigators will be blinded to which components or dimensions do not contribute to the overall probability spectrum at any given time.
+Investigators will be blinded to which components or dimensions do not contribute to the overall probability spectrum at any given time.

 Investigators cannot be blinded to results of cognitive tests and related clinical assessments.
-Such results may be disclosed to research participants because these assessments are routinely used in clinical practice, and a dementia diagnosis or CDR \geq 1 represent exclusion criteria.
+Such results may be disclosed to research participants because these assessments are routinely used in clinical practice, and a dementia diagnosis or $CDR \ge 1$ represent exclusion criteria.
 EPAD LCS participants will be individuals with no or only minor impairments, but some of them may develop dementia during the course of the study.
-In the event that a research participant has CDR \geq 1, or the investigator observes significant cognitive and functional decline suggestive of dementia development, the research participant will be referred to their primary care physician for appropriate monitoring and treatment.
+In the event that a research participant has $CDR \ge 1$ , or the investigator observes significant cognitive and functional decline suggestive of dementia development, the research participant will be referred to their primary care physician for appropriate monitoring and treatment.

 The EPAD LCS information and consent process will carefully explain the uncertainties associated with biomarker testing, including the lack of clinical validation and the absence of a definite pathway between probability and disease state.
 EPAD LCS research participants will also be informed that, for some of them, a later invitation to participate in the EPAD PoC trial may mean learning about some of the components/dimensions in their probability status at the time of trial participation.
-Ongoing communication with research participants (described in section 7.6) will be used to address any stressful situations that may occur during recruitment and course of the study.
+Written and visual education materials will be provided to participants at LCS study recruitment to enable them to make an informed decision about whether they want to learn this information.
+Ongoing communication with research participants (described in section 6.6) will be used to address any stressful situations that may occur during recruitment and course of the study.